 1. Data connector quality ⭐

-Connector depth (the features dedicated to the specific connectors you need)
+2. Connector depth (the features dedicated to the individual connectors you need)

 Here’s what you should keep an eye out for within each connector lane.

-When looking at connector breadth for your potential reverse ETL vendor, there are four things to consider:
+When looking at connector breadth for your potential reverse ETL vendor, there are four tenets of quality to look for:

-Make sure your vendor offers the high-quality connectors you need today.
+1. Your vendor offers the high-quality connectors you need today.
 It should integrate with the business tools (both sources and destinations) your organization needs today.
-Keep in mind that no tool offers all integration with every app there.
-Prioritize vendors with a reputation for high-quality connectors, and beware those platforms that boast high-velocity, shoot-from-the-hip integrations.
+Keep in mind that no tool offers integration with every CRM or app out there.
+Prioritize vendors with a reputation for high-quality connectors, and beware of platforms that boast high-velocity, underdeveloped data integrations.

-Make sure extensibility is a priority for your vendor.
-Extensibility ensures that if you need a custom integration for a specific need, your vendor can support it well.
+2. Extensibility is a priority for your vendor.
+Extensibility ensures that if you need a custom integration for a specific purpose, your vendor can support it well.
 This generally comes from a Webhook or custom API connector which can handle the last mile of integration with native APIs so you can quickly hook up a tool and enjoy sync robustness all the while.

-Evaluate whether or not you can (or should) use an open-source vs managed reverse ETL tool.
-While open source tooling offers extra flexibility, the current OSS reverse ETL connectors only support a fraction of the integrations of managed tools.
+4. Whether it’s an open-source or managed reverse ETL tool.
+While open-source tooling offers extra flexibility, the current OSS reverse ETL connectors only support a fraction of the integrations of managed tools.
 If you’re concerned about getting locked into a proprietary tool, compare connector extensibility over whether or not the tool is open source.

 At the end of the day, it doesn’t matter if a vendor offers a large number of half-baked integrations that you either A) don’t use or B) can’t rely on.
-Checking for these features when evaluating the best reverse ETL tools for your use case so you can trust your tooling as much as you trust your data.
+Checking for these features when evaluating the best reverse ETL solution for your use case ensures that you can trust your tooling as much as you trust your data.

-While it’s important to make sure your vendor’s reverse ETL software offers a wide range of connector options for your current and future use cases, you also need to do your due diligence to make sure they offer the depth you need to deliver real-time data where--and how--you need it.
+While it’s important to make sure your vendor’s reverse ETL software offers a wide range of connector options for your current and future use cases, you also need to do your due diligence to make sure they offer the depth you need to deliver data where — and how — you need it.

-Just as there were four tenants of connector breadth, there are four tenants of connector depth to measure your reverse ETL vendor options against:
+Just as there were four tenets of connector breadth, there are two tenets of connector depth to measure your reverse ETL vendor options:

-Check to see that the vendor offers support for all the objects you need for each key connector.
+1. The vendor offers support for all the objects you need for each key connector.
 Unlike the ETL tools you may have used in the past, there are structural nuances to consider when syncing data back into business systems since each business app has its own data structure.
-This means no standards exist between connectors and multiple objects have different rules between them.
+This means no standards exist between connectors, and multiple objects have different rules between them.

 2. Sync robustness 💪